Twitchkidd/inter/README.md

 Okay, 15 minutes is better, still need to go faster.
 Use new Set(array) and \[...set\] to get back to an array.

 ### triangle

+Okay, that took a while again, and I resorted to imperative programming.
+Maybe 30 minutes?
+Good sesh though.